 Many times, the electrical shock or burn (if the victim survives) causes the victim to fall.
 Other injuries include loss of consciousness, broken bones, vision or hearing loss, respiratory problems, seizures, and numbness.

-At the Phoenix Injury Law Firm of Amar Esq.
-PLLC, our Arizona electrocution lawyer understands what causes electrocution accidents and who is responsible.
+At Amar Esq.
+PLLC, our electrocution lawyer understands what causes electrocution accidents and who is responsible.
 Our team fights for spouses, children, and parents who no longer have the comfort, support, and guidance of their loved one.
 We fight for all victims to get compensation for their pain and suffering, lost income, and each and every medical bill.

 Electrocution accidents can happen at many different locations.
 Common sites for electrocution accidents include construction sites, utility sites, and anywhere there are wires that carry electric current.
-Common examples of electrocutions that our Arizona electrocution attorney handles include:
+Common examples of electrocutions that our Scottsdale electrocution lawyer handles include:

-• Using a defective electrical product such as a hair dryer
+- Using a defective product such as a hair dryer

 Some of the legal justifications for bringing a personal injury or wrongful death lawsuit against wrongdoers include:

-Speak With an Arizona Electrocution Injury Attorney Today
+Speak With a Electrocution Attorney Near You Today